c2c-project/prytaneum/docs/design/useEndpoint.md

 # Use Endpoint
 ## Overview
-This feature provides the user the option to undo a given request after it has been sent.
+This component is used when a request needs to be made to the server.
+An optional undo parameter allows users to undo a request by clicking on a snack.

 # Index
 - [Functions](#f)